codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-duration.rst

 Assignment Duration
 ===================
-The **Assignment Duration** setting is used to specify a **Start Time** and **End Time** for the assignment, and what happens when the **End Time** has been reached.
+The **Assignment Duration** setting is used to specify a **Start Time** and **Closing Time** for the assignment, and what happens when the **Closing Time** has been reached.
 The assignment is disabled until the start date/time and then it is displayed in the student dashboard.

 View this video to learn more.